Can AI scale without Work Architecture? Tasks come first

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

-Skills alone don't drive performance.
+Capabilities alone don't drive performance.
 Tasks do.

 Here's why task-level thinking is the missing link in workforce strategy.
 And how you stay ahead as AI reshapes what really gets done.

-1. Skills are useless without context
+1. Capabilities are useless without context

 2. Work happens at the task level

-3. AI is changing tasks, not skills
+3. AI is changing tasks, not capabilities

-For example: a marketing analyst might still have "data analysis" as a skill.
+For example: a marketing analyst might still have "data analysis" as a capability.
 But if AI takes over report generation, that part of the job is gone.
 What still matters is interpreting insights and making decisions.

 If you don't understand work at the task level, you can't see where AI fits.
 Or how to prepare your people for what's next.